Andrew-S-Rosen/cgcnn_patched/README.md

 python main.py --task classification --train-size 5 --val-size 2 --test-size 3 data/sample-classification
 ```

-After training, you will get three files in `cgcnn` directory.
+After training, you will get three files in `cgcnn_patched` directory.

 - `model_best.pth.tar`: stores the CGCNN model with the best validation accuracy.
 - `checkpoint.pth.tar`: stores the CGCNN model at the last epoch.